sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![The Create a user flow pane is displayed.
 The ALL tab is selected.
 All user flows are displayed.
 The Profile editing has an arrow pointing at it.](media/2019-03-28-16-19-55.png "Select Profile Editing")

+3. Select **Profile editing**.

-4. The Name determines the profile editing policy name used by your application.
+5. The Name determines the profile editing policy name used by your application.
 For example, enter **EditProfile**.

-5. Click Identity providers, and select \"**Local Account SignIn**."

     ![In the Add policy blade, Identity providers (1 Selected) is selected.
 Identities providers - select Local Account SignIn.](media/2019-03-28-16-24-26.png "select Local Account SignIn")

+6. Click Identity providers, and select \"**Local Account SignIn**."

-6. Click the Show more... link
+7. Click the Show more... link

-7. Click **Collect attributes**.
+8. Click **Collect attributes**.
 Here, you choose attributes the consumer can view and edit.
 For now, select:

     - **Country/Region**
     - **Display Name**